Fact sheet: Excavation (in dried soil) and off-site disposal – sediments

 • Excavation is not appropriate in the following situations:

-• Sites with significant existing infrastructure and utilities, such as submerged infrastructure, overhead restrictions, or significant debris and large rocks within the sediment.
+• Sites with significant existing infrastructure and important utilities, such as submerged infrastructure, overhead restrictions, or significant debris and large rocks within the sediment.

-• Presence of unexploded ordnance, which poses a risk of unintentional detonation.
+• Presence of unexploded explosive ordnances (UXOs), which pose a risk of unintentional detonation.

 • Excavation is challenging under the following conditions:

-• Locations with significant groundwater upwelling, or frequent heavy rainfall.
+• Locations with significant groundwater upwelling or frequent heavy rainfall.

 • Locations with possible cultural and archaeological resources.